Fixed-Site Network

 Phillipsdale Landing

-Dissolved oxygen (DO) at Phillipsdale Landing remained above the hypoxia threshold of 2.9 mg/L throughout the week.
-Surface DO averaged 12.9 mg/L and ranged 12.0 – 14.8 mg/L. Bottom DO concentrations averaged 11.8 mg/L and ranged from 8.4 mg/L to 14.2 mg/L. Chlorophyll readings remained low, averaging 2.0 ug/L at the surface and 9.9 ug/L at the bottom.
-Maximum chlorophyll at the surface reached just 8.4 ug/L this week.
-Chlorophyll at the bottom was elevated late in the week, though this does not appear to be related to phytoplankton activity as there were no concurrent changes to pH or DO; the spikes may have been related to the very cold temperatures or sediment interference.
+Dissolved oxygen (DO) at Phillipsdale Landing remained above the hypoxia threshold (i.e., DO >2.9 mg/L) at the surface throughout the week.
+DO sporadically dropped below the threshold in the bottom waters.
+Surface DO average 8.7 mg/L and ranged from 3.4 mg/L to 18.4 mg/L. Bottom DO concentrations averaged 5.2 mg/L and ranged from 2.8 mg/L to 11.1 mg/L. The longest period of hypoxic conditions (1 hour) occurred in the afternoon of July 2nd.
+During this period, bottom DO averaged around 2.84 mg/L. Chlorophyll readings rose from last week, averaging 63.5 µg/L at the surface and 33.4 µg/L at the bottom.
+Maximum chlorophyll at the surface reached 125.4 µg/L on the night of July 4th.
 Please note that tidal fluctuations and Blackstone River flows greatly influence water column salinity, temperature, and DO at this location.

 Bullock Reach